 Leneen Forde AC

-In 1998, Leneen Forde AC was appointed to Chair the Commission of Inquiry into Abuse of Children in Queensland Institutions.
-The Commission of Inquiry has become known simply as the Forde Inquiry.
+In 1998, the Honourable Ms Leneen Forde AC was appointed to Chair the Commission of Inquiry into Abuse of Children in Queensland Institutions.
+The Commission of Inquiry has become known simply as the Forde Inquiry and it was the first inquiry into child abuse and neglect in institutions in Australia.
+The subsequent report was tabled in the Queensland Parliament in June 1999.

-The Forde Foundation was established as a result of the Forde Inquiry and Ms Forde became the founding Chair of its Board of Advice.
-She held the position from 2000 to 2007 before accepting her current role as Patron of The Forde Foundation.
+The Forde Foundation was established in 2000 as a result of the Forde Inquiry and Ms Forde was the founding Chair of its Board of Advice.
+She held the position for seven years before accepting her current role as Patron of the Forde Foundation.